af83/zobi/README.md

 ### Included

-This module only works with ActiveRecord because it uses the (Eager Loading Associations of Active Record)[http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations].
+This module only works with ActiveRecord because it uses the [Eager Loading Associations of Active Record](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations).

 ### Paginated